 Percentages of Websites Using PHP

-PHP saw its first release in 1995, and now in 2021 we’re up to PHP version 8.
+PHP saw its first release in 1995, and now we’re up to PHP version 8.
 Each new version of PHP brings significant improvements to the language.
 We can attest to that because WordPress is built on PHP — and if there’s one area that we know about, it’s WordPress.